-Your organisation provides adequate support so Participants can understand and make informed decisions, and provide avenues to seek advice and support about making a decision.
+Your organisation provides adequate support so participants can understand and make informed decisions, and provide avenues to seek advice and support about making a decision.
 Decision-making processes, and review of options, is an individual process and is not time-bound.
-Your organisation ensures Participants are never denied the right to control through coercion.
+Your organisation ensures participants are never denied the right to control through coercion.

-Other relevant Standards: 1.11.
-10.4.5
+Other relevant Standards: 1.11, 10.4.5

-Participant Information Pack includes information about decision-making and Participant options to seek advice when considering and reviewing support provisions Documented information provided to Participants about where they can go for additional advice and/or support, for example, a list of advocacy service contacts or a flyer outlining how they can involve their informal support network to assist with decision-making Documentation in Participant records outlines the different options provided/available to Participants, including how the decision was made and, if there were others involved, who they were and the role that they played in Supported Decision-Making Participant feedback about their experiences of decision making, including options, availability of advice and, the time allowed to make a decision IM IPLEMENTATION INTO EVERYDAY PRACTICE Participants are actively involved in determining their Recovery goals and designing Support Plans, this may also include the support of others Options presented to Participants are unbiased, and free from any conflict of interest Your organisation facilitates access to additional decision making support for Participants
+Participant Information Pack includes information about decision-making and participant's options to seek advice when considering and reviewing support provisions

+Documented information provided to participants about where they can go for additional advice and/or support, for example, a list of advocacy service contacts or a flyer outlining how they can involve their informal support network to assist with decision-making

+Documentation in participant records outlines the different options provided/available to participants, including how the decision was made and, if there were others involved, who they were and the role that they played in supported decision-making

+Participant feedback about their experiences of decision making, including options, availability of advice and, the time allowed to make a decision

+Participants are actively involved in determining their recovery goals and designing Support Plans, this may also include the support of others

+Options presented to participants are unbiased, and free from any conflict of interest

+Your organisation facilitates access to additional decision making support for participants

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • Healthtalk Australia - Mental Health & Supported Decision Making • Mental Health Australia - Supported Decision Making, Psychosocial Disability & NDIS
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Healthtalk Australia Mental Health & Supported Decision Making - Mental Health Australia Supported Decision Making, Psychosocial Disability & NDIS